Digital radio in the United Kingdom: VHF Band III

+United Kingdom

+Crown Dependencies

+The frequency plan and usage of DAB for the crown dependencies of the Channel Islands and the Isle of Man are co-ordinated and administered by the United Kingdom's media regulator Ofcom.
+The Isle of Man ensemble is granted a broadcasting licence from the Communications and Utilities Regulatory Authority.

+L Band

 Under a Maastricht plan in 2002, the UK also has L band allocations for local terrestrial DAB, though there are no plans to broadcast any digital radio stations on L band.
 Ofcom auctioned spectrum in L band in 2008 for a number of uses, including terrestrial digital radio.
 On 16 May 2008, Ofcom declared that Qualcomm UK Spectrum Ltd had won the auction of L band frequencies in the UK.

 BBC National DAB

 The BBC's national DAB ensemble broadcasts on frequency block 12B (225.648 MHz) across the United Kingdom, with coverage currently at 96.4% of UK households.
 The multiplex is owned and operated by the BBC and is transmitted from a number of transmitter sites across the country.
 The BBC's national multiplex carries only BBC national radio stations.
 Local BBC radio stations are carried on the relevant local DAB ensemble where commercial DAB licences are operating.